0zat/gen-bs/README.md

 # gen-bs
 generate [bucklescript](https://github.com/BuckleScript/bucklescript) code from Javascript type specifications(now support [Web IDL](https://heycam.github.io/webidl)).
-In the future, d.ts files of [TypeScript](https://github.com/Microsoft/TypeScript) will be supported.

 # usacase
 * You can generate DOM Library which has latest functions implemented in browsers by Web IDL
-* In the future, you can use TypeScript Libraries on bucklescript by converting d.ts files. (maybe)

 # Install
 ```